fgiloux/contrib-tmc/README.md

 # TMC - Transparent Multi-Cluster

-Experimental multi-cluster workload management platform for Kubernetes, built on top of [KCP](https://github.com/kcp-dev/kcp)
+Experimental multi-cluster workload management platform for Kubernetes, built on top of [kcp](https://github.com/kcp-dev/kcp)

 ## What is TMC?

 TMC is a multi-cluster management platform that allows you to manage multiple Kubernetes clusters from a single control plane.
-TMC should be a plugin of KCP and extend its functionality to support multi-cluster workload management.
+TMC is to be layered on top of KCP and extends its functionality to multi-cluster workload management.

 ## Quick start